Upwork (previously Odesk) is a marketplace for anyone to connect with freelancers to get almost any job done.

 2. Create a Profile

 Ok, your bank account is set up and ready to start flowing with cash.
-Now its time to sign up to Upwork and create your profile.
+Now it’s time to sign up to Upwork and create your profile.

 Your profile is the most important part of getting jobs online with Upwork.
 It must be professional, catchy, engaging, and build trust with the clients and people looking at it.
 Add a really high-quality photo of yourself that will make your profile stand out.
 Don’t take a picture with a Nokia flip phone in your mom’s dark basement.
 If you have to hire a photographer for $50, it’s well worth it because the profile photo is what catches their eye.

-If you look at my Upwork profile photo, I dressed in a nice suit (doesn’t happen often) did my hair up good, and took a photo in front of a really cool building by Tyton Media.
+If you look at my Upwork profile photo, I dressed in a nice suit (which doesn’t happen often) did my hair up well, and took a photo in front of a really cool building by Tyton Media.
 It really makes my profile stand out at first glance because of the purple background.
 Make sure that you smile and seem inviting so that people are more willing to reach out to you.
 If you do not have an Upwork profile photo, I can almost guarantee that you will not win any jobs.

 Using buzz words and symbols in your profile title can catch the reader’s eye so that you can get them to read your description.
 As you can see from my profile title, I add **USA** so that people know I am from the USA.